Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 As our blocks are entirely identical, the obvious way to create a room is as follows:

 1. Create a room from a single block.
-2. Add a block to the room, adjacent to a randomly selected wall.
+2. Add a block to the room, adjust it to a randomly selected wall.

 Let's try.
 To do this, we will create a `Room` class with a list of blocks.